brlewis/adventofcode2020/src/day1/README.md

 * Don't delete the `return false` at the end, because that's needed for part 2 of day 1.
 * Use `desiredSum` rather than hard-coding `2020`, because that's also needed for part 2 of day 1.
+* After you're comfortable coding solutions in your IDE, try coding them on a whiteboard.
+(Interviewers don't expect your syntax to be perfect, just that you have an idea how to solve the problem.)
+* If it would help to watch me type the solutions, watch https://youtu.be/sMuvF9x99lE